 Q: How does Arctic sea ice affect global climate?

-A: Arctic sea ice plays a crucial role in regulating global climate by reflecting solar radiation, insulating the ocean from the atmosphere, and influencing ocean currents.
+A: Arctic sea ice makes a real difference in regulating global climate by reflecting solar radiation, insulating the ocean from the atmosphere, and influencing ocean currents.
 Its decline contributes to warming temperatures, rising sea levels, and altered weather patterns around the world.

 Q: What is permafrost and why is it thawing?